yosrahelal/paladin/kata/internal/sequence/README.md

 When a transactionAssembled event is received from a remote node attempting to claim the same state

-Then a determinisitic and fair coin toss will elect one of the transactions as the `spender` of that state
+Then a determinisitic and fair contention resolver function will elect one of the transactions as the `spender` of that state

 ---